tc39/proposal-source-phase-imports/README.md

 manual fetch and instantiation work that is not provided for in the current host [ESM integration][wasm-esm] proposal.

-Supporting module reflections syntactically as a new import form creates a primitive that can extend the static, security and tooling benefits of modules from the ESM integration to these dynamic instantiation use cases.
+Supporting syntactical module source imports as a new import phase creates a primitive that can extend the static, security and tooling benefits of modules from the ESM integration to these dynamic instantiation use cases.